unoplatform/Uno.Samples/reference/SimpleCalc/README.md

 This app was developed using Uno Platform and draws inspiration from [@adolfomarinucci's](https://x.com/adolfomarinucci) [Calculator project.](https://github.com/adospace/reactorui-maui/tree/main/samples/Calculator)

 ![SimpleCalculator light Image](simplecalculator-light.png) ![SimpleCalculator dark Image](simplecalculator-dark.png)

+## Workshop

+For a deeper understanding, you can also explore the [Simple Calc workshop](https://aka.platform.uno/simplecalc-workshop), where you'll be guided through the entire app creation process.
+Each module is accompanied by detailed explanations to ensure a comprehensive learning experience.